matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ```

 It is possible that an `m.in_reply_to` event targets an event that is outside the
 related thread.
-Clients should always do their upmost to display the quote-reply
+Clients should always do their utmost to display the quote-reply
-and upon clicking it the event should be displayed and highlighted in its original context.
+and when clicked, the event should be displayed and highlighted in its original context.

 ### Backwards compatibility